 [Possible paragraphs topics are listed below.
 Try to encourage your students to use grammar and vocabulary from their IE Core course, including news articles, vocabulary notebooks, or from the grammar and word list below taken from Interchange 2 (4th ed.), (2012), by Jack Richards, with Jonathan Hull and Susan Proctor (Cambridge: CUP) and Interactions 2 (6th ed.), (2012) by Pamela Hartman, Elaine Kirn (Singapore: McGraw Hill.)]

-Themes for writing the paragraph of Classification
+Themes for writing the Themes for writing the ation paragraph of Compare and